A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: The proofs of Theorems and

-By the above definitions, we obtain a sequence $(D_i')_{1 \le i \le n}$ such that $D_i'$ and $D_{i+1}'$ are related by R0, R2--R3 and R5 moves for any $i$.
+By the above definitions, we obtain a sequence $(D_i')_{1\le i\le n}$ such that $D_i'$ and $D_{i+1}'$ are related by R0, R2--R3 and R5 moves for any $i$.
 Then, $D(=D_1'=D_1)$ and $D_n'$ are related by R0, R2--R3 and R5 moves.
-Hence, by Lemma \ref{LEM_trivial}, (i) the spatial surface diagrams $D$ and $D'':=\overline{D_n'}$ are related by R2--R3 and R5 moves, and $D''$ and $D_n'$ are related by R0 moves.
-On the other hand, $D_n'$ is transformed into $D'(=D_n)$ by using R0 and R1- moves in each small bivalent disk.
-Then, $D''$ is also transformed into $D'$ by using R0 and R1- moves.
-By Lemma \ref{LEM_R1_vanish}, we understand that (ii) $D''$ and $D'$ are related by R${\omega}$, R2--R3 and R5 moves in $\mathbb R^2$.
+Hence, by Lemma~\ref{LEM_trivial}, (i) the spatial surface diagrams $D$ and $D'':=\overline{D_n'}$ are related by R2--R3 and R5 moves, and $D''$ and $D_n'$ are related by R0 moves.
+On the other hand, $D_n'$ is transformed into $D'(=D_n)$ by using R0 and R1$-$ moves in each small bivalent disk.
+Then, $D''$ is also transformed into $D'$ by using R0 and R1$-$ moves.
+By Lemma~\ref{LEM_R1_vanish}, we understand that (ii) $D''$ and $D'$ are related by R${\omega}$, R2--R3 and R5 moves in $\mathbb R^2$.
 By using (i) and (ii), $D$ and $D'$ are related by R${\omega}$, R2--R3 and R5 moves. \end{proof}

-We denote by R4$^-$ the Reidemeister move R4 that reduces the number of crossings. \begin{lemma} Let $(D_i)_{1 \le i \le n}$ be a sequence of spatial surface diagrams satisfying that \begin{itemize} \item $D_i$ is transformed into $D_{i+1}$ by an R4- move for any $i$, and \item R4- moves are applied an even number of times at each trivalent vertex in $(D_i)_{1 \le i \le n}$. \end{itemize} Then, $D_1$ and $D_n$ are related by R0--R3 and R5 moves in $\mathbb R^2$. \end{lemma} \begin{proof} It is sufficient to prove that $D_1$ and $D_n$ are related by R0--R3 and R5 moves if R4- moves are applied exactly two times at each vertex $v$ in $(D_i)_{1 \le i \le n}$.
-All situations around a trivalent vertex of $D_1$ are depicted in Figure \ref{FIG:proof_Y1}: each local part in the figure is transformed into a Y-shaped part by using two R4- moves.
+We denote by R4$-$ (resp.~R4$+$) the Reidemeister move R4 that reduces (resp.~increases) the number of crossings. \begin{lemma} Let $(D_i)_{1\le i\le n}$ be a sequence of spatial surface diagrams satisfying that \begin{itemize} \item $D_i$ is transformed into $D_{i+1}$ by an R4$-$ move for any $i$, and \item R4$-$ moves are applied an even number of times at each trivalent vertex in $(D_i)_{1\le i\le n}$. \end{itemize} Then, $D_1$ and $D_n$ are related by R0--R3 and R5 moves in $\mathbb R^2$. \end{lemma} \begin{proof} It is sufficient to prove that $D_1$ and $D_n$ are related by R0--R3 and R5 moves if R4$-$ moves are applied exactly two times at each vertex $v$ in $(D_i)_{1\le i\le n}$.
+All situations around a trivalent vertex of $D_1$ are depicted in Fig.~\ref{FIG:proof_Y1}: each local part in the figure is transformed into a Y-shaped part by using two R4$-$ moves.

-As is depicted in Figure \ref{FIG:proof_R4_not_used}, the upper left of Figure \ref{FIG:proof_Y1} is deformed into a Y-shaped part by using R0--R3, R5 moves.
-Similarly, each of Figure \ref{FIG:proof_Y1} is deformed into a Y-shaped part by using R0--R3, R5 moves, although its process is not depicted. \end{proof}
+As is depicted in Fig.~\ref{FIG:proof_R4_not_used}, the upper left of Fig.~\ref{FIG:proof_Y1} is deformed into a Y-shaped part by using R0--R3, R5 moves.
+Similarly, each of Fig.~\ref{FIG:proof_Y1} is deformed into a Y-shaped part by using R0--R3, R5 moves, although its process is not depicted. \end{proof}

+\begin{prop} Let $(D_i)_{1\le i\le n}$ be a sequence of spatial surface diagrams satisfying that \begin{itemize} \item both $D_1$ and $D_n$ have no bivalent vertices, \item $D_i$ and $D_{i+1}$ are related by one of R0--R5 moves for any $i$, and \item R4 moves are applied an even number of times at each trivalent vertex in $(D_i)_{1\le i\le n}$. \end{itemize} Then, $D_1$ and $D_n$ are related by R${\omega}, $R2--R3 and R5 moves in $\mathbb R^2$. \end{prop}